PaddlePaddle/Paddle/doc/design/file_mananger/pfs/pfs.md

 ```
 --profile (string)
 	Use a specific profile from your credential file.

---help pfs
+--help (string)
-	Display more information about pfs
+	Display more information about command

 --version
 	Output version information and exit

 --debug
 	Show detailed debugging log

+--only-show-errors (boolean)
+	Only errors and warnings are displayed.
+All other output is suppressed.
 ```

 ## Path Arguments
-When using a commnd, we need to specify path arguments.
+When using a command, we need to specify path arguments.
 There are two path argument type: `localpath` and `pfspath`.
-A pfspath begin with `pfs://`, eg: `pfs://mydir/text1.txt`.
+A `pfspath` begin with `pfs://`, eg: `pfs://mydir/text1.txt`.

-## Path Arguments‘s order
+## order of Path Arguments
-Commonly, there maybe two path arguments.
-The first is source, and the second is destination.
+Commonly, if there are two path arguments.
+The first is the source, and the second is the destination.

 ## Subcommonds
 - [rm](rm.md)